Jacksonville Child Custody Lawyer

 Different and Distinct Forms of Custody Agreements

-Sole: The court orders that one parent have all or inclusive custody or rights
+- Sole: The court orders that one parent have all or inclusive custody or rights over the child.

 Florida Family Court Principles